davidmuraya/fastapi-daraja/README.md

 # M-PESA Daraja APIs with FastAPI
-Insurance Middle Office Ware
+FastAPI Middle Office Ware

-Bima-MO is the proven middle office platform enabling the rapid launch of insurance integration across digital distribution points.
+This is a FastAPI library based on the Safaricom MPESA daraja API.

+MPESA Daraja API documentation can be found at https://developer.safaricom.co.ke